Australia’s summer of cricket is here! Five hot topics to chew on over the barbie

 2. The King is dead… or long live the King?

-In terms of tough going, it doesn’t get much worse for top-flight players than Virat Kholi’s test career across the past five years.
+In terms of tough going, it doesn’t get much worse for top-flight players than Virat Kohli’s test career across the past five years.
 Aside from 2023 when he averaged 56 from five tests, he hasn’t managed to average above 26 in a calendar year since 2019, with his only two centuries in that time coming in the aforementioned year.
 That’s just two centuries in five years for someone who was touted a few years ago as one of the greatest ever produced in the sub-continent.

 His recent series against New Zealand was not only disastrous statistically, but the way he was getting himself out was often comical.
 As they say though: Beware the wounded bull.
-Kholi is proud, if nothing else, and he’ll be priming himself to rediscover his very finest form just for the Aussies.
+Kohli is proud, if nothing else, and he’ll be priming himself to rediscover his very finest form just for the Aussies.
 He knows that

 the best way to silence the doubters is to make runs Down Under, and he’ll be working overtime in the nets preparing himself for the expected assault from the three-pronged Australian attack.